 Anacoluthon is the act of shifting abruptly from one sentence to another in a manner that is unexpected and/or doesn’t directly follow the preceding statement, leading to a syntactical break.

 Whilst this device has a huge range of possible uses, it’s often seen adding humorous effect, especially when indicating sudden distraction or flippancy, for example: What?
-I don’t have problem keeping attention at—oh, look, a squirrel!
+I don’t have a problem keeping attention at—oh, look, a squirrel!

 A term coined by J. R. R. Tolkien, Eucatastrophe refers to the story device wherein something perceived to be a catastrophic event actually proves to be beneficial to the protagonist.